khalilst/TelegramGroupStatistics/README.md

-# Group Post Reoprt in Telegram
+# Group Post Report in Telegram
 Note: This code can work on Telegram Web Version.

 1. Login in your telegram account in Firefox or Chrome via this link: https://web.telegram.org